TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 Again, the module name has to be the same as the file name and should include the path relative to the `trans` directory.
 For example, a file `foo.ts` in directory `trans/bar` should define a module `bar/foo`.

+TS will give errors when importing Stratego files, this is a bug and you can safely ignore those errors.
+{: .notice .notice-warning}

 When you save a TS file, a corresponding Stratego file will be generated from it.
+You may have to refresh the project (right click project, choose Refresh) to see the new file.
 This file contains implementation strategies for your type analysis.
 You need to import this file into `trans/minijava.str`.
 When you build your project, your name binding rules become effective in your MiniJava editor.